verytwisty/GutenbergTalk/Gutenberg Blocks 1.md

 [.footer: **Static Block**  | `https://github.com/verytwisty/vt_gutenberg_testimonials/blob/master/blocks/1-static-block/index.js`]

 ^ The First Block we are going to make is a Static Block that is not editable by the user
+- I'm not going to go though all of the block names and properties again, we are going to concentrate on edit & save
+- If you want to follow along go to the url in the footer

 ---